solana-labs/governance-docs/docs/DAO-Management/What-is-a-DAO.md

 # What is a DAO?

-A decentralized autonomous organization (DAO) is a blockchain-based organization that is often governed by a token.
-Realms can use SPL (Solana Program Library) tokens or NFTs (Non-fungible tokens) as a form of governance.
-Anyone who purchases and holds these tokens/NFTs gains the ability to vote on important matters directly related to the DAO.
-DAOs use smart contracts in place of traditional corporate structures to coordinate efforts.

-DAOs control reserve capital in a joint treasury to reach objectives.
-Users can put up proposals, such as the spending of the treasury or a new business plan.
-The structure can be set up to incentivize community growth or other success metrics.
+At its simplest, a decentralized autonomous organization (DAO) is a community with a shared bank account.
+Members of the DAO make decisions in a transparent and decentralized fashion, with smart contracts executing these decisions.

+For instance, a member can create a proposal suggesting an investment of the treasury or a program upgrade.
+The DAO members then come together to vote on the proposal.
+If a predefined quorum votes for the proposal to pass, the proposal is accepted and and executed by a smart contract.

+As a result, the DAO structure provides a “flat” organizational structure.
+Each DAO member has a voice in the community and the opportunity to drive the direction of the organization.